-Chemistry 311, the first of Athabasca University’s two courses in analytical chemistry, provides an introduction to commonly used “wet chemical” analytical methods.
+Chemistry 311: Analytical Chemistry I, the first of Athabasca University’s two courses in analytical chemistry, provides an introduction to commonly used “wet chemical” analytical methods.
 An emphasis is placed on the background theory of the techniques, combined with applications of the techniques in the laboratory.
-Topics covered in the course include a discussion of the analytical process, experimental measurement and tools used by an analytical chemist.
-We also discuss the basic statistical methods used by analytical chemists, and methods of determining and expressing experimental error, and we consider some of the basic concepts of quality control and quality insurance.
+Topics covered in the course include a discussion of the analytical process, experimental measurement, and tools used by an analytical chemist.
+We also discuss the basic statistical methods used by analytical chemists and methods of determining and expressing experimental error, and we consider some of the basic concepts of quality control and quality assurance.
 As a background to many of the wet chemical methods, we include a review of chemical equilibrium, including the concept of activity.
-We cover the common titration methods (gravimetric, acid-base, oxidation-reduction and complexometric) in the context of specific applications.
-We present the theory of oxidation reactions as a background to oxidation reduction titrations, and we discuss gravimetric analytical methods.
+We cover the common titration methods (gravimetric, acid-base, oxidation-reduction, and complexometric) in the context of specific applications.
+We present the theory of oxidation reactions as a background to oxidation-reduction titrations, and we discuss gravimetric analytical methods.

-The compulsory laboratory component of CHEM 311 is designed to teach student to prepare solutions for use in analytical procedures, perform analytical experiments based on specified procedures and equipment, perform statistical calculations on data (including determination of mean, range and standard deviation), write laboratory reports designed for a specific target audience and work safely in a chemical laboratory.
+The compulsory laboratory component of CHEM 311 is designed to teach the student to prepare solutions for use in analytical procedures, perform analytical experiments based on specified procedures and equipment, perform statistical calculations on data (including determination of mean, range, and standard deviation), write laboratory reports designed for a specific target audience, and work safely in a chemical laboratory.